fatlard1993/dotfiles/i3/README.md

   * set desired timeout (I like 2) (I also comment out the lines containing '_HIDDEN_' so grub always shows for 2s)
 7. run: git clone https://github/fatlard1993/dotfiles
 8. run: mkdir ~/.i3 && cp ./dotfiles/i3/* ~/.i3/ && rm ~/.i3/README.md
+9. add "username ALL=NOPASSWD: /home/username/.scripts/*" to your sudoers file (sudo visudo)
-9. reboot (you will need to login and run startx before you are presented with a UI)
+10. reboot (you will need to login and run startx before you are presented with a UI)

-notes (TODO)
-  * add system script to sudoers file

 Multipule monitors in i3
   * xrandr --output X --left-of Y